 - Speak but don’t speak too much.
 Remember, too much is always too much.

 - Smile loads.
-Laugh if you have to but never “like a drunk”
+Laugh if you have to but never “like a drunk”.
+You can be the life of the party while still been professional.

 All the above may seem ordinary but truly, it will register in the memory of the people you were speaking with and some day, it MAY become really handy for your career move to the next level.